-These data illustrate the employment and income disparities in Baltimore City.
-The inability to obtain employment with opportunity for growth contributes to the cycle of poverty and inequality for many.
+These data illustrate the employment and income disparities between Baltimore City and the state of Maryland.
+The inability to obtain employment with opportunity for growth contributes to the cycle of poverty and inequality for many Baltimore City residents.
 As city manufacturing employment has nearly disappeared, employment in the health and education fields has grown.
 Manufacturing represents 5.1% of city employment; health and education represents 30.6%.
 As solutions to the social inequities facing Baltimore City are explored, there must be a recognition of the evolving employment landscape.
 Failure to create sustainable opportunities that are consistent with industry change will result in continued social and economic instability for Baltimore City.
 There is significant opportunity for hospitals to bring more stability to the environment in Baltimore City but funds will be needed.
 The financial burden of increased hospital rates will be appropriately shared with other businesses and major employers as well as public payers who will directly benefit from a stable civil and business environment in Baltimore City.
 Hospitals are interested in retaining good employees and in improving the job skills of these employees.